 Made from tarps, this is another affordable option for covering your pool.
 This does everything a mesh pool cover does and at the same time, shields your pool from sunlight, lessening the effect of UV rays on your pool chemicals.
 This also offers a little bit of protection from water evaporation as well as rainwater contamination.
 In a nutshell, here are the pros and cons of a tarp for a pool cover.

-Cons: Water can pool on the cover and cause it to sag/will require water to be pumped or siphoned out from the top of the cover after heavy rains or you’ll run the risk of the tarp collapsing into your pool.
+- Cons: Water can pool on the cover and cause it to sag/will require water to be pumped or siphoned out from the top of the cover after heavy rains or you’ll run the risk of the tarp collapsing into your pool.
 Will require replacing after a couple of years no matter what the warranty says, a tarp is a tarp.
-They’re not the most aesthetically pleasing pool covers, I mean, it’s a tarp on your pool held down by water bags or bricks, need I say more?
+It doesn't retain heat the way a specialty cover does and they’re not the most aesthetically pleasing pool covers, I mean, it’s a tarp on your pool held down by water bags or bricks, need I say more?

 Swimming Pool Safety Covers